 Construction of this mosque started in 1986 and it lasted for 10 years.
 The mosque opened for prayers in 1996.

 One more interesting observation about this mosque is that it has the longest minarets of all mosques in the Konya region.
 They are 78m tall.
 That’s why you can see it, or at least you can see its minarets, from many different parts of the city.

-Certainly, there is a little historical value in this mosque, especially in a city so rich in history and with historical monuments densely packed close to each other.
+Certainly, there is a little historic value in this mosque, especially in a city so rich in history and with historic monuments densely packed close to each other.
 Still, it’s very interesting to visit, and if you happen to be in Konya, you shouldn’t miss it.

 Kultur Park is right behind the Haci Veyiszade mosque.
 There is a big fountain, with swans, in the middle of the park.
 There are also some stunning views of the mosque.

 On the other side of the park, I came across an Ottoman fountain, that looks exactly the same as the Saraybosna Kardeşlik Fountain in Bursa.

 Unfortunately, I didn’t see any inscription and couldn’t find any information about this fountain.
 It’s interesting that exactly the same fountain in Bursa is well marked and it takes a prominent place, in an important square.

 In Konya, it’s almost insignificant.
 Perhaps, that’s because there are many other far more important historic sites and fountains like this one go almost unnoticed.

 The Seljuk Civilisation Monument is in the middle of the the Old Town Square.
 Apparently, this square was completely restored in 2013.